Russia's ruling party loses a third of seats in Moscow election after protests

 In the last Moscow election in 2014, United Russia performed better, winning 28 seats in its own name and a further 10 through independent candidates whom it had backed.

+This time round, all of its Moscow candidates rebranded as independents in an apparent effort to distance themselves from their party, whose popularity is at a more than decade-long low.

 The Communist Party won 13 seats on Sunday, up from five, at the expense of United Russia, the data showed.
-Two other opposition parties, the opposition Yabloko Party and the Fair Russia Party, appeared to have won three each.
+The opposition Yabloko Party won four seats, and the Fair Russia Party three.

 Several videos circulating on social media showed some voters openly stuffing ballot boxes with multiple voting slips.

-United Russia’s Moscow candidates rebranded as independents in an apparent effort to distance themselves from the party, whose popularity is at a more than decade-long low, a tactic that appears not to have paid off.

-Local or regional elections took place on Sunday across all of Russia’s 11 time zones.
-United Russia also suffered a setback in an election for the Khabarovsk region’s local parliament in the Far East winning just two seats.
+Sunday’s local and regional elections took place across all of Russia’s 11 time zones.
+United Russia also suffered a setback in an election for the Khabarovsk region’s local parliament in the Far East, winning just two seats.

 But the main focus was on Moscow, where the Central Election Commission refused in July to register a large number of opposition candidates, saying they had failed to collect enough signatures from genuine backers.